niugget/removeDuplicates/README.md

 # removeDuplicates
-An exercise to remove some duplicate items in a string
+An exercise to remove some duplicate items in an array of strings